Marilyn G. Fedak

 Eugene B. Meyer is the President of the Federalist Society, where he has served in leadership roles for more than 30 years.
 He is responsible for growing the organization from a small group of law students to a community of 50,000 lawyers, law students, academics, judges, and others interested in the rule of law.
 He earned his B.A. in history at Yale in 1975 and his M.A. in political science from the London School of Economics in 1976.
 Mr. Meyer currently serves on the boards of the U.S. Chess Center, the Holman Foundation, and the advisory board of the Adam Smith Society.
 He holds the title of International Chess Master.
 Gene lives in McLean, Virginia, with his wife, Lori, and their son, Samuel.

-Under Mr. Mone’s leadership the Manhattan Institute has sponsored and disseminated research on such topics as tax and economic policy, education, welfare reform, and crime.
+Under his leadership the Manhattan Institute has sponsored and disseminated research on such topics as tax and economic policy, education, welfare reform and crime.
 The Institute has expanded its work with civic leaders in New York and across the country to promote free-market solutions to urban policy problems.
-In recent years, the Institute has played a vital role in the debate over issues such as healthcare and energy.
-The Institute's quarterly magazine, City Journal, has become one of the nation's premier public policy magazines and played a pivotal role in reforming New York City.
+And it has broadened its focus on the American justice system, examining issues like employment law and class action suits.

 President, The William E. Simon Foundation